ratwolfzero/hopalong_python/README.md

 ### The chosen solution and its motivation

-A two-pass algorithm is employed to compute the Hopalong Attractor by sequential processing in both passes through straightforward loops.
+A two-pass algorithm is employed to compute the Hopalong Attractor by sequential processing in both passes through straightforward structure and loops.

 - In the first pass, the algorithm determines the overall trajectory extents, which consist of the minimum and maximum values of the attractor trajectory.
+Python functions such as min(), max() were intentionally not used.

 - In the second pass, the algorithm generates the sequence of trajectory points and maps them directly to image pixel coordinates, representing the attractor hit pattern (pixel value > 0).
 This hit information is updated and stored in an image array, which is initialized with zero values.